Artificial Turf 101

 Texturized Rootzone

 A texturized rootzone is the latest innovation in synthetic turf.
-High denier nylon fibers are “texturized” or drawn down and made curly by steam and then alternated with face fibers to hold the face fibers rootzoneupright, much like a good quality natural grass field.
+High denier nylon fibers are “texturized” or drawn down and made curly by steam and then alternated with face fibers to hold the face fibers upright, much like a good quality natural grass field.
 Rootzone benefits include grass-like traction with reduced torque to lower extremities, less infill spray and improved durability and safety in artificial turf.

 Backing